 1. Be active as a family before your ski trip

 Skiing and snowboarding require physical fitness, so start an exercise program for you and your family.
 Whether it’s enrolling kids in soccer or another sport, to taking walks together as a family, it’s important to get moving.
-See my similar tips on quad strengthening wall sits with the kids pre ski season.
+See my similar tips on quad strengthening wall sits pre ski season.

 2. Do your weather homework